raine/ramda-cli/README.md

 The function is applied to the JSON data piped in through standard input, and the result is printed as JSON.

-All Ramda's functions are available.
+All Ramda's functions are available directly in the scope.
 See http://ramdajs.com/docs/ for a full list.

 ## examples